MISA-SCD/misa-scd/README.txt

 make clean
 make

-To run,
-for example, to run Bulk_Implantation_Cascade use the following commands:
+To run, such as Bulk_Implantation_Cascade, use the following commands:

 cd ../tests/Bulk_Implantation_Cascade
 mpirun -n 8 ../../src/srscd parameters.txt